Dinista/Depth-First-Search/README.md

 ## Introduction

-This implementation involves a program that reads a <b>directed graph</b> from a file, displaying its strongly connected components.
-If there are no cycles, it also provides its topological sorting
+This implementation involves a program that reads a <b>directed graph</b> from a file, displaying its <b>strongly connected components</b>.
+If there are no cycles, it also provides its <b>topological sorting</b>